Pratham-Anand/simple_chatbot/README.md

-# Made a simple chatbot by using langchain and gemini-flash LLM
+# Simple Chatbot  using Langchain and gemini-flash LLM
-# It is my beginner project to understand langchain and related topics
+ It is my beginner project to understand langchain and related topics